apache/paimon/docs/content/docs/development/streaming-query.md

 # Streaming Query

-Currently, only Flink supports streaming query.
+Currently, Table Store only supports Flink streaming queries.

 The Table Store is streaming batch unified, you can read full and incremental data depending on the runtime execution mode: